simeononsecurity/simeononsecurity.ch/content/articles/top-10-essential-tools-for-building-your-own-pc/index.en.md

 When it comes to determining the right amount of RAM for your usage, there are a few factors to consider. **RAM** (Random Access Memory) is an essential component of your PC that stores data that is actively being used by the computer.
 Here are some key points to keep in mind:

 * **Consider your usage**: Determine the type of tasks you will be performing on your PC.
-If you are a casual user who mainly uses the computer for web browsing, email, and basic office tasks, 8GB of RAM should be sufficient.
-However, if you are a gamer or a professional who works with resource-intensive applications like video editing or 3D rendering, you may need 16GB or even 32GB of RAM.
+If you're a casual user who mainly uses the computer for web browsing, email, and basic office tasks, 8GB of RAM should be sufficient.
+However, if you're a gamer or a professional who works with resource-intensive applications like video editing or 3D rendering, you may need 16GB or even 32GB of RAM.

 * **Future-proofing**: It's always a good idea to future-proof your PC by considering your potential future needs.
 If you plan to keep your PC for several years, consider getting more RAM than you currently need to ensure smooth performance as software and applications become more demanding.